deepanvishal/Test_App/README.md

 # Test_App
-Test the app in a
+Test this end to end app
+1. Create Virtual environment & activate it
+2.